Frozen orbit: Low orbits

+Elliptical inclined orbits

 For lunar orbits with altitudes in the 500 to 20000 km range, the gravity of Earth leads to orbit perturbations.
 Work published in 2005 showed a class of elliptical inclined lunar orbits resistant to this and are thus also frozen.

 Classical theory

 The classical theory of frozen orbits is essentially based on the analytical perturbation analysis for artificial satellites of Dirk Brouwer made under contract with NASA and published in 1959.

 This analysis can be carried out as follows: